-A full economic evaluation will estimate the incremental cost-effectiveness of REACT compared to control.
-Decision-analytic modelling will assess cost-effectiveness over a lifetime perspective.
+A full economic evaluation was conducted to estimate the incremental cost-effectiveness of the REACT intervention compared with the control condition.
+Decision-analytic modelling assessed cost-effectiveness over a lifetime perspective.

-Using intention-to-treat analysis of variance, REACT and the control groups will be compared at 24 months presented as between-group mean differences, 95% confidence intervals and p-values.
+Using intention-to-treat analysis of variance, the REACT intervention groups and the control groups were compared at 24 months presented as between-group mean differences, 95% confidence intervals and p-values.

 Public health impact:

 Evidence-based, cost-effective interventions for preventing mobility disability in older people and tackling inactivity are needed to reduce health risks, particularly among people with low socio-economic status.
 Drawing on the latest, evidence-based intervention technology from the US and translating this for use in the UK has the potential to provide a timely response to this urgent problem.

 To view the full scientific protocol click here.